wolfSSL/wolfTPM/README.md

 * This implementation provides all TPM 2.0 API’s in compliance with the specification.
 * Wrappers provided to simplify Key Generation, RSA encrypt/decrypt, ECC sign/verify, ECDH and NV.
-* Testing done using the Infineon OPTIGA SLB9670 and LetsTrust TPM modules.
+* Testing done using the ST33TP* SPI/I2C and Infineon OPTIGA SLB9670 / LetsTrust TPM modules.
 * This uses the TPM Interface Specification (TIS) to communicate over SPI.
 * Platform support Raspberry Pi and STM32 with CubeMX.
 * The design allows for easy portability to different platforms: